• Skip to main content

 • Then, flip it onto a cookie tray, lined with foil paper that's been sprayed with oil.

-• Use a sharp knife to cut cubes.
+• Use a sharp knife to cut slices.
 It helps to spray some oil on the knife blade to prevent it from sticking to the cubes and making a mess.

 • Roll them in a bowl of sugar or sprinkles until fully coated and arrange them on a serving dish.

-• If you are making rolls, cut 1 inch strips instead of cubes and roll them from one end to the other end and push a lollipop stick to hold the shape.
+• If you are making roll ups/ pinwheels, cut 1 inch strips instead of cubes and roll them from one end to the other end and push a lollipop stick or toothpick to hold the shape.
 Sprinkle some sugar and enjoy!

 Notes